returnonclick/roc-stats/readme.txt

-=== ROC Call Tracking ===
+=== ROC Stats Tracking ===
 Contributors: littleJoey
-Requires at least: 4.4
+Requires at least: 4.5
 Tested up to: 4.5.2
 Stable tag: 1.0

-Register all cliks on call button or link and make a dashboard to see and track how it is going.
+Register all calls and emails from website and make a dashboard on the admin page.

 == Installation ==

 To install this plugin, please refer to the guide here: [http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation)

-After install the plugin, use the shortcode [track_call phonenumber] wherever you want, replacing "phonenumber" for your number:
+After install the plugin, use the shortcode [call_link phonenumber] or [call_button] wherever you want, replacing "phonenumber" for your number:

 == Changelog ==